-- 1. Acute pulmonary edema (or fulminating pneumonia) - 2.
-Acute Bronchopneumonia - 3.
-Bronchiolitis fibrosa obliterans following subacute bronchopneumonia.
-The importance of the X-Ray picture in bronchiolitis fibrosa obliterans lies in the similarity of its appearance to miliary tuberculosis. - 4.
-Bronchitis - 5. ...with a question mark...Pulmonary fibrosis (Late sequela) - 6.
-Possible bronchial asthma.
+- Acute pulmonary edema (or fulminating pneumonia)

+- 2. Acute Bronchopneumonia

+- 3. Bronchiolitis fibrosa obliter and subscriber for a new following subscriber bronchopneumonia.
+The importance of the X-Ray picture in bronchiolitis fibrosa obliterans lies in the similarity of its appearance to miliary tuberculosis.

+- 4. Bronchitis

+- 5. . . . with a question mark

+. . .
+Pulmonary fibrosis (Late sequela)

+- 6. Possible bronchial asthma.
 (Late sequela)

-The differential diagnosis of silage gas poisoning: You have a patient coming into the hospital who has been exposed to a gas in a silo and now has a respiratory illness.
+The differential diagnosis of silage gas poisoning: You have a patient coming into the hospital who has' been exposed to a gas in a silo and now has a respiratory illness.

 What kind of gas is it?
-There are three kinds of silage gas poisoning: One is due to carbon dioxide, one is simple oxygen lack, one is the oxides of nitrogen.
+There are three kinds of silage gas poisoning: One is due to carbon dioxide, another is simple oxygen lack, the third is the oxides of nitrogen.
 Under ordinary circumstances, when there is sufficient moisture for the production of normal plants, high concentrations of nitrates do not occur in the forage plants and the chemical reactions that produce toxic concentrations of NO2 do not take place.
-"Farmer's Lung", also known as "Thresher's Lung", should be differentiated from this condition.
-According to Dickey and others, this is an acute pneumonitis due to hypersensitivity to substances in moldy hay dust.
+"Farmer's Lung," also known as "Thresher's Lung," should be differentiated from this condition.
+According to Dickey and others, this is an acute pneumonitis due to hypersensitivity to substances in moldy hav dust.